Swapnil25594/game-of-dice/README.md

 ## USAGE

-Game will promt with following questions :
+Game will prompt with following questions :

 ```python
 ?
 How many players ?